 Anti-Hedging Policy.
-The Company's employees, executive officers, directors, agents, consultants and contractors are prohibited from hedging ownership of shares of common stock, shares of preferred stock, stock options, restricted stock, restricted stock units, warrants, debt securities, any other type of security the Company may issue, any instrument that grants to its holder a direct or indirect ownership interest in the Company or any debt obligation of the Company and any derivative securities of such securities ("Securities"), subject to certain exceptions.
-The following transactions by such individuals must be reviewed and pre-approved by the General Counsel (except if the Chief Financial Officer is substituting for the General Counsel, the pre-clearance for the Chief Financial Officer is to be done by the Chief Executive Officer): (i) all pledges of Company Securities or the Securities of any other company designated by the General Counsel and (ii) the deposit in margin accounts of Company Securities or the Securities of any other company designated by the General Counsel.
+The Company's employees, executive officers, directors, agents, consultants and contractors are prohibited from hedging ownership of shares of Common Stock, shares of preferred stock, stock options, restricted stock, restricted stock units, warrants, debt securities, any other type of security the Company may issue, any instrument that grants to its holder a direct or indirect ownership interest in the Company or any debt obligation of the Company and any derivative securities of such securities"), subject to certain exceptions.
+The following transactions by such individuals must be reviewed and pre-approved by the General Counsel, if applicable (except if the Chief Financial Officer is substituting for the General Counsel, the pre-clearance for the Chief Financial Officer is to be done by the Chief Executive Officer): (i) all pledges of Company Securities or the Securities of any other company designated by the General Counsel, if applicable.